anissalopez/Crypto-Search-App/README.md

 ## Description

 This app utilizes the promise-based Fetch API method to access data from the coincap api.
 The app has three files -- an html, javaScript and css file.
-The app primarily utilizes JavaScript to manipulate the data received from the coincap api to display on the DOM.
-The app does this through several unique JavaScript event listeners -- a submit event listener that allows the user to search for a crypto-currency by name, a change event listener that gives the user the ability to utilize a drop-down menu to search for crypto-currency by price range, a click event listener that allows the user to clear the DOM elements from the page and a mouseover event listener that adds a bit more interactivity by giving the user the ability to see the 24 hour percent change in price when a user hovers over the respective crypto-currency's name.
+The app primarily utilizes JavaScript to manipulate the data received from the coincap api.
+The app does this through several unique JavaScript event listeners -- a submit event listener that allows the user to search for a crypto-currency by name, a change event listener that gives the user the ability to utilize a drop-down menu to search for crypto-currency by price range, a click event listener that allows the user to clear the DOM elements from the page and a mouseover event listener that adds more interactivity by giving the user the ability to see the 24 hour percent change in price when a user hovers over the respective crypto-currency's name.